-- (i) the Note Debt Service Requirement for such Fiscal Year; - (ii) that portion of the Debt Service Liquidity Account Requirement, if any, to be funded during such Commonwealth Fiscal Year; - (iii) the Note Related Costs, if any, for such Fiscal Year; and - (iv) the Rebate Fund Requirement, if any, for such Fiscal Year.
+- (iii) the Note Related Costs, if any, for such Fiscal Year; and - (iv) the Rebate Fund Requirement, if any, for such Fiscal Year.

 If amounts are appropriated for such purposes as an aggregate sum, such sum shall be allocated in the order set forth above for the amounts set forth above and such certificate shall set forth such allocation.
 To the extent additional amounts are appropriated during a Commonwealth Fiscal Year for any such purpose, the Secretary of Administration and Finance and the State Treasurer shall also certify to the Trustee the amount of any such supplemental appropriation.
 The aggregate amounts appropriated for each such purpose shall be referred to as an "Appropriated Amount" for such purpose.